Championing diversity and inclusion

 Diversity and inclusion drive innovation and better decisions, employee engagement and our ability to attract top talent.
 A workforce that better reflects our communities strengthens relationships and trust.

-- Strengthen diversity on our board—achieve representation on the Board of 40% women and 20% Racial and Ethnic groups by 2025
+- Strengthen diversity on our Board—achieve representation on the Board of 40% women and 20% from underrepresented ethnic and racial groups by 2025

 Build an inclusive environment of talent that represents the communities we serve through achievement, by 2025, of workforce representation* of: